scottmunday84/ansible-python-script-module/README.md

 Ansible Local Python Script Module
 --

-I designed this module to run a Python script from within an Ansible tasklist, using the current context.
+I designed this module to run a Python script from within an Ansible tasklist.
+Python is a powerful language, and because it is the programming language used by Ansible, we can share context between Ansible and scripts written for this module, allowing you to quickly boilerplate code that just will work with Ansible.

 ```yaml
 - local_python_script: src="hello-world.py"